Endodontics (Root Canal Treatment)

 What is Endodontics?

 Endodontics is also referred to as root canal treatment, and is designed to treat teeth that are inflammed and / or have become infected, as well as preventing the onset of further infections.

 Why does a tooth need root canal treatment?

 Root canal treatment is usually required when the pulp/nerve tissue within the root canal of the tooth has become inflamed and/or infected with bacteria.

 - Teeth with hairline cracks/chips

-- Fillings in the teeth which have broken or leaked decay
+- Fillings in the teeth which have broken or are leaking

 The tooth in question may present symptoms such as sensitivity to hot/cold, swelling and/or tenderness of the overlying gum.
 However, it is usual for there not to be any pain from the tooth in question, but often changes at the tooth root are visible on x-rays.